jsjoeio/joeprevite.com/content/2020-04-27-rendering-a-list-in-graphql-and-reasonreact/index.md

 1. Rates either returns an array or `null` so we need to switch on it
    1. If it returns some data, we map over that data
-   2. If it returns no data, we return an array of `null`
+   2. If it returns no data, we return an empty array
 2. Mapping over rates, we switch on rate because it could be a value or `null`
    1. If we have a rate, we move into currency
    2. If we don't, we return `null`
-3. With the `rate##currency`, we switch on some data or none
+3. With the `currency`, we switch on some data or none
    1. With some, we can finally use the currency string inside a `<p>` tag
    2. With no data, we return `null`

 Struggling through this, I realized a few gaps in my knowledge:
 - I wasn't comfortable with pattern matching in Reason
 - I didn't understand the option type
+- I didn't know about utilities like `Belt`

 Once I received an explanation from members of the Reason community and suggestions, I saw my data rendered on the screen and it felt magical.

-If you want to see the full repo, you can view the source at [this commit](https://github.com/jsjoeio/goal-app/tree/0b9c492afaaf94c2de518ed7d22938c67a20c218).
+If you want to see this code in the original repo, you can view the source at [this commit](https://github.com/jsjoeio/goal-app/blob/fd518d581491297ff34c9e18635d19ae11ccec2f/src/Components/Example.re).

 ## Summary

 I learned that having a good understanding of pattern matching and the option type are important when working with GraphQL in ReasonReact.
 I am excited to continue learning Reason and using it in future projects.
 Hopefully this is the first post of many!

+I've heard there are a lot of exciting things coming up in the newest release([0.8.0](https://github.com/reasonml/reason-react/blob/master/HISTORY.md#080-042020)) of ReasonReact including documentation fixes (and an Apollo/GraphQL recipe!).

 Thanks for reading!